vc1492a/PyNomaly/readme.md

 ## Streaming Data

-New in 0.2.0, PyNomaly now contains an implementation of Hamlet et. al.'s modifications to the original LoOP approach [[4](http://www.tandfonline.com/doi/abs/10.1080/23742917.2016.1226651?journalCode=tsec20)], which may be used for applications involving streaming data or where rapid calculations may be necessary.
+PyNomaly also contains an implementation of Hamlet et. al.'s modifications to the original LoOP approach [[4](http://www.tandfonline.com/doi/abs/10.1080/23742917.2016.1226651?journalCode=tsec20)], which may be used for applications involving streaming data or where rapid calculations may be necessary.
 First, the standard LoOP algorithm is used on "training" data, with certain attributes of the fitted data stored from the original LoOP approach.
-Then, as new points are considered, these fitted attributes are called when calculating the score of the incoming streaming data.
-This approach is prone to error compared to the standard approach, but it may be effective in streaming applications.
+Then, as new points are considered, these fitted attributes are called when calculating the score of the incoming streaming data due to the use of averages from the initial fit, such as the use of a global value for the expected value of the probabilistic distance.
+Despite the potential for increased error when compared to the standard approach, but it may be effective in streaming applications where refitting the standard approach over all points could be computationally expensive.

 ### Example